 \section{Abstract}

 We show possible transverse-momentum-dependent parton distribution functions (TMDs) for spin-1 hadrons including twist-3 and 4 functions in addition to the leading twist-2 ones by investigating all the possible decomposition of a quark correlation function in the Lorentz-invariant way.
 The Hermiticity and parity invariance are imposed in the decomposition; however, the time-reversal invariance is not used due to an active role of gauge links in the TMDs.
-Therefore, there exist time-reversal odd functions in addition to the time-reversal even ones in the TMDs.
+Therefore, there exist time-reversal-odd functions in addition to the time-reversal even ones in the TMDs.
 We list all the functions up to twist-4 level because there were missing terms associated with the lightcone vector $n$ in previous works on the twist-2 part and there was no correlation-function study in the twist-3 and 4 parts for spin-1 hadrons.
-We show that 40 TMDs exist in the tensor-polarized spin-1 hadron in the twist 2, 3, and 4.
-Some expressions of twist-2 structure functions are modified from previous derivations due to the new terms with $n$, and we find 30 new structure functions in the twist 3 and 4 in this work.
-Since time-reversal-odd terms of the collinear correlation function should vanish after integrals over the partonic transverse momentum, we obtain new sum rules for the time-reversal-odd structure functions.
-We also obtain new sum rules the TMDs, $\int d^2 k_T h_{1LT} = \int d^2 k_T h_{LT} = \int d^2 k_T h_{LL} = \int d^2 k_T h_{3LL} =0$, because of the time-reversal invariance in collinear correlation functions.
+We show that 40 TMDs exist in the tensor-polarized spin-1 hadron in twists 2, 3, and 4.
+Some expressions of twist-2 structure functions are modified from previous derivations due to the new terms with $n$, and we find 30 new structure functions in twists 3 and 4 in this work.
+Since time-reversal-odd terms of the collinear correlation function should vanish after integrals over the partonic transverse momentum, we obtain new sum rules for the time-reversal-odd structure functions, $ \int d^2 k_T g_{LT} = \int d^2 k_T h_{LL} = \int d^2 k_T h_{3LL} =0$.
 In addition, we indicate that new transverse-momentum-dependent fragmentation functions exist in tensor-polarized spin-1 hadrons.
 The TMDs are rare observables to find explicit color degrees of freedom in terms of color flow, which cannot be usually measured because the color is confined in hadrons.
-Furthermore, the studies of TMDs enable not only to find three-dimensional structure of hadrons, namely hadron tomography including transverse structure, but also to provide unique opportunities for creating interesting interdisciplinary physics fields such as gluon condensates, color Aharonov-Bohm effect, and color entanglement.
+Furthermore, the studies of TMDs enable us not only to find three-dimensional structure of hadrons, namely hadron tomography including transverse structure, but also to provide unique opportunities for creating interesting interdisciplinary physics fields such as gluon condensates, color Aharonov-Bohm effect, and color entanglement.
 The tensor structure functions may not be easily measured in experiments.
 However, high-intensity facility such as the Thomas Jefferson National Accelerator Facility (JLab), the Fermilab Main Injector, and future accelerators like electron-ion collider (EIC) may probe such observables.
 In addition, since the Nuclotron-based Ion Collider fAcility (NICA) focuses on spin-1 deuteron structure functions, there is a possibility to study the details of polarized structure functions of the deuteron at this facility.